mmistakes/minimal-mistakes/_posts/2018-05-20-A-Toasty-Pomodoro-Timer.md

+---
+classes: wide
+---

 I've been putting some thought into how I can use my time more effectively lately and stumbled upon the [Pomodoro Technique](https://en.wikipedia.org/wiki/Pomodoro_Technique).
 The basic idea is that you work for 25 minutes and then take a 5 minute break.

 ## PowerShell Time